GOOGLE CORE WEB VITALS – DELAYED TO JUNE 2021

 Conclusion – Google Core Web Vitals Update

-As a webmaster, I am glad to see Google recognize that they have enough “bad press” right now.
+As a webmaster, I am glad to see Google recognize they have enough “bad press” right now.

 Reach out to us at IdeaToGrowth.com, and we can help!